xave-finance/amm-contracts/README.md

 - For running local test: `yarn test-local`
 - For running tests against a forked node: `yarn test-fork` \*\*
+- append `--logs` after if you want to see all the emitted events fired in all contract calls

 ## Verifying smart contracts in bscscan, etherscan, polygonscan and arbiscan